 DFCC Bank PLC has been conducting stress testing on a regular basis.
 The Bank has in place, a comprehensive Stress Testing Policy and Framework, which is in line with the regulatory guidelines as well as international best practices.
 The Policy describes the purpose of stress testing and governance structure and the methodology for formulating stress tests, whilst the framework specifies in detail the Stress Testing Programme including the stress tests, frequencies, assumptions, tolerance limits and remedial action.

 Stress testing and scenario analysis have played a major role in the Bank’s risk mitigation efforts.
 Stress testing has provided a dynamic platform to assess, “What If” scenarios and to provide the Bank with an assessment on areas to improve.
 The Bank covers a wide range of stress tests that checks the resilience of the Bank’s capital, liquidity, profitability, etc.

 The outcome of stress testing process is monitored carefully and remedial actions taken and used by the Bank as a tool to supplement other risk management approaches.

-The details of stress tests carried out by the Bank as at 31 December 2019 are given below:
+The details of stress tests carried out by the Bank for 2021 are given below: